Japanuspus/adventofcode/2023/README.md

 My double-based solution agreed with brute force for all my part 1 problems -- but not for the example part 1 problems, so I might be lucky on this one.

+## Day 7: (517 us)

+Did not read part two of the ranking properly and implemented normal poker ranking.
+Which incidentally gives the correct result for the example input...